PentestAgent: Incorporating LLM Agents to Automated Penetration Testing: Evaluation

 \subsection{Completion level of Penetration Testing Stages}

-We further delve into \SysName by examining its completion level on individual penetration testing stages.
-Fig.~\ref{fig:completion_level} illustrates the completion levels of penetration testing stages across various difficulty categories and models.
-The \SysName with GPT-4 model exhibited robust performance across all stages and difficulty levels, demonstrating its ability to handle challenging tasks.
-In easy tasks, GPT-4 model achieved full completion in the intelligence gathering and vulnerability analysis stages, maintaining a high exploitation stage completion rate of 81.8\%.
-In medium difficulty tasks, GPT-4 continued its strong performance in all stages, despite some drop in the vulnerability analysis stage.
-However, in harder tasks, the GPT-4 model encountered challenges, with completion rates dropping to 50\% in the intelligence gathering stage, indicating potential limitations in handling complex scenarios that require better reconnaissance tools and advanced reasoning capabilities.
+To further evaluate \SysName, we analyze its performance across individual penetration testing stages.
+Fig.~\ref{fig:completion_level} presents the completion rates for intelligence gathering, vulnerability analysis, and exploitation across different difficulty levels and LLM backbones.

+GPT-4 demonstrated robust performance across all stages and difficulty levels, effectively handling a range of penetration testing tasks.
+In easy tasks, it achieved full completion in both intelligence gathering and vulnerability analysis, with an 81.8\% completion rate in exploitation.
+For medium-difficulty tasks, GPT-4 maintained high completion rates across all stages, with a minor drop in vulnerability analysis.
+However, in hard tasks, performance declined, particularly in intelligence gathering (50\%), suggesting limitations in handling complex reconnaissance tasks that require advanced reasoning and adaptive strategies.

-Conversely, the GPT-3.5 model demonstrated varying degrees of success across different difficulty levels.
-It achieved very good performance in easier tasks, achieving high completion rates in intelligence gathering (92\%) and vulnerability analysis (96\%) stages, although with a slightly lower completion rate in exploitation (72\%).
-In medium difficulty tasks, while maintaining a perfect record in vulnerability analysis (100\%), it encountered difficulties in both intelligence gathering (66.7\%) and exploitation (50\%) stages, indicating challenges in complex reasoning required for effective reconnaissance and exploitation.
-Notably, in hard tasks, the GPT-3.5 model struggled significantly, achieving no completions in the intelligence gathering and exploitation stages, underscoring limitations in handling advanced penetration testing tasks that demand extensive contextual understanding and reasoning.
+In contrast, GPT-3.5 exhibited more variability across difficulty levels.
+It performed well in easy tasks, with 92\% completion in intelligence gathering and 96\% in vulnerability analysis, though its exploitation stage completion rate (72\%) was slightly lower.
+For medium tasks, while maintaining a 100\% completion rate in vulnerability analysis, its performance declined in intelligence gathering (66.7\%) and exploitation (50\%), indicating challenges in navigating complex reconnaissance and execution scenarios.
+Notably, in hard tasks, GPT-3.5 struggled significantly, failing to complete both intelligence gathering and exploitation, highlighting its limitations in reasoning and contextual understanding required for advanced penetration testing.

-Overall, the findings suggest that while both models can automate substantial portions of penetration testing tasks, the GPT-4 model consistently outperforms the GPT-3.5 model, especially in more challenging scenarios.
+Overall, both models effectively automate significant portions of penetration testing, but GPT-4 consistently outperforms GPT-3.5, particularly in more complex scenarios.
+These results emphasize the importance of advanced reasoning capabilities and enhanced reconnaissance strategies in achieving higher success rates in automated penetration testing.